vrmarcelino/CCMetagen/README.md

 To update CCMetagen, go to the CCMetagen folder and type: `git pull`

 ## Databases

 **Option 1:** Download the indexed (ready-to-go) nt database [here - add link]().
-This database contains everything in NCBI nucleotide collection, and therefore is suitable to include microbial eukaryotes in metagenome surveys.
+This database contains the whole in NCBI nucleotide collection (of of Jan 2018), and therefore is suitable to identify a range of microorganisms, including prokaryotes and eukaryotes.

 **Option 2:** Build your own reference database.
 Follow the instructions in the [KMA website](https://bitbucket.org/genomicepidemiology/kma) to index the database.
 It is important that taxids are incorporated in sequence headers for processing with CCMetagen.
 We provide scripts to rename sequences in the nt database [here](https://github.com/vrmarcelino/CCMetagen/tree/master/benchmarking/rename_nt).

-If you use the RefSeq database, the format is similar to what is required for Kraken.
-The [Opiniomics blog](http://www.opiniomics.org/building-a-kraken-database-with-new-ftp-structure-and-no-gi-numbers/) kindly provides scripts to download sequences in an adequate format.
+If you want to use the RefSeq database, the format is similar to the one required for Kraken.
+The [Opiniomics blog](http://www.opiniomics.org/building-a-kraken-database-with-new-ftp-structure-and-no-gi-numbers/) describes how to download sequences in an adequate format.

 ## Quick Start